arzwa/MultilocusIsland/docs/draft-hapdip2.md

 This allows us to address in more detail a number of questions pertaining to the genetic architecture of local adaptation at migration-selection balance, accounting for both LD and genetic drift.
-The scenario we envisage is the following: at some point in time, the island is colonized by individuals from the mainland and rapid adaptation to the local conditions from the standing genetic variation ensues (by driving $L$ locally beneficial alleles to high frequencies on the island).
+Recall that the scenario we are considering is the following: at some point in time, the island is colonized by individuals from the mainland and rapid adaptation to the local conditions from standing genetic variation ensues (by driving $L$ locally beneficial alleles to high frequencies on the island).
 After this initial idealized phase of directional selection on standing variation, we assume a situation of secondary contact, where, on average, $Nm$ haploid individuals on the island are replaced by mainland individuals in each generation, and the island evolves to an equilibrium state.
-We then ask what sort of loci can contribute to local adaptation and how the resulting partial reproductive isolation is manifested in observable allelic differentiation.
+We then ask what sort of loci can contribute to local adaptation and how the resulting barrier to gene flow leads to observable allelic differentiation.
 We also consider to what extent selective interference among loci results in departures from single locus predictions.
-We emphasize that we do not explicitly consider the buildup of divergence between the mainland and island population, nor some plausible model for what sort of standing variation is the source of the initial polygenic response, but merely ask how the genetic architecture of local adaptation affects observable patterns of adaptive differentiation.
+We emphasize that we do not explicitly consider the buildup of divergence between the mainland and island population, nor some plausible model for what sort of standing variation is the source of the initial polygenic response, but merely ask how a given genetic architecture of local adaptation affects observable patterns of adaptive differentiation when there is gene flow.
 All results discussed in the remaining sections are obtained using the numerical approximations based on diffusion theory.

-### Effect of an additive polygenic barrier on a focal selected locus

-![
-Polygenic barriers can protect recessive alleles from swamping.
-\uline{(A)} Expected equilibrium frequency of a recessive locally beneficial allele ($h=1$) with selective effect $s_f$ in the presence of an additive polygenic background of strength $Ls$.
-The heavy lines show the expected allele frequency at the focal selected locus for increasing strength of migration and different strengths of selection against the additive background ($Ls$, colors), whereas the transparent lines show the same for a locus in the additive background.
-The black line shows the single locus prediction (i.e. in the absence of the additive polygenic barrier).
-The vertical dotted lines mark the $m/s_f$ values shown in (B) and (C).
-\uline{(B, C)} The associated allele frequency distributions at equilibrium for the focal locus when selection (at the focal locus, $s_f$) is six, respectively four, times as strong as migration ($m$).
-\uline{(D, E, F)} As in (A, B, C) but for the case of a dominant locally adaptive variant ($h=0$).
-We assume $N_e = 1000, L=50$ and $u/s=0.005$ throughout.
-](/home/arthur_z/vimwiki/build/img/2023-07-17/focal.svg){#fig:focal}

-Firstly, we ask to what extent the equilibrium differentiation at a single focal locus is affected by LD in the presence of a polygenic barrier of some strength.
-In particular, single locus theory indicates a strong effect of dominance on the ability to maintain local adaptation for a given migration rate.
-For instance, as already remarked by @haldane1930VI, a single recessive allele conferring local adaptation is rather sensitive to swamping unless its selective effect is relatively large (at least $4m$ in an infinite population).
-However, in the more plausible case where local adaptation has at least a partly polygenic basis, it becomes important to understand to what extent LD with other barrier loci assists in maintaining adaptive differentiation and increasing swamping thresholds at such loci.
-Indeed, recent findings such as those of @stankowski2022 emphasize that readily discovered large-effect loci may often be associated with a polygenic background that is less clearly associated with divergent selection.
-In @fig:focal, we consider the cases of a recessive ($h=1$) and dominant ($h=0$) locally adaptive variant of relatively large homozygous effect ($s_f = 0.05$) in the presence of an additive multilocus barrier with total selective effect $Ls$.
-As $Ls$ becomes appreciable, equilibrium frequencies at the focal locus start to deviate substantially from the single locus prediction whenever the migration rate is below the swamping threshold of the loci composing the additive polygenic 'background' barrier (@fig:focal A, D).
-In the case with recessive local adaptation, LD also strongly affects the critical migration rate at the focal locus (@fig:focal A), and once the swamping threshold for the additive background loci exceeds that of the focal locus (in this example at $Ls \ge 1$), the latter is essentially increased to that of the additive background loci.
-Clearly, Haldane's (1930) remark that, for a recessive, "if $s$ is not much greater than $4m$, a chance fluctuation may push the population past the point of unstable equilibrium, and the recessives be finally eliminated" does not straightforwardly apply in the polygenic setting, where LD can have a considerable protective effect and render recessives more robust to swamping, even when selected loci are unlinked (@fig:focal B & C).

 ### Effect of variation in fitness effects across a polygenic barrier